‘Little People, Big World’ Renewed? Some Fans Want Amy Taken Off For New Season

 “Fan favorites returning to share more life changes and milestones are THE LITTLE COUPLE, KATE PLUS 8, the Busbys of OUTDAUGHTERED, LITTLE PEOPLE BIG WORLD, SISTER WIVES and many more.”

-PremiereDate lists the current status of Little People, Big World as allegedly officially renewed by TLC, however, a season premiere date has not been announced.
+PremiereDate lists the current status of Little People, Big World as allegedly renewed by TLC, however, a season premiere date has not been announced.

-Some fans say the “peace, sweetness, and joy” as seen on previous seasons of Little People, Big World “is no more,” and they won’t be watching, while other fans say they can’t wait to see Zach and Tori’s baby boy, and continue to watch Matt and Amy “redefine themselves as individuals” in new relationships.
+Some fans say the “peace, sweetness, and joy” as seen on previous seasons of Little People, Big World “is no more,” and they won’t be watching, while other fans say they can’t wait to see Zach and Tori’s baby boy and continue to watch Matt and Amy “redefine themselves as individuals” in new relationships.

 Back On The Scene!
 ‘Little People, Big World’ Star Matt Roloff Confirms New Relationship With Family Friend https://t.co/GWLZ7UJMTt pic.twitter.com/FJrhSLhRPL